-Duterte critic de Lima arrested on drug-related charges
+Philippines: Duterte critic De Lima arrested on drug-related charges

 De Lima has said she will take legal action to protect herself from what she says is political persecution.

 Last week, Duterte said he was confident the Justice Department's case against de Lima was airtight.
-He said the senator "will have to face the music" and the charges filed against her.
+He said the senator "will have to face the music" and the charges.